JeanMichel3000/ada-template-website/project.md

 The R-squared value being 0.385 , the democracy index explains an important part of the variance observed in the walking mobility change, for countries with a relatively low democracy index.
 The coefficients indicate that in the range of democracy index [0, 0.7], the walking mobility decreases by 3.5% each time the democracy index is increased by 0.1.
 There is thus a clear link between democracy index and the strength of the restrictions, but this link is much less obvious when the democratic countries are also considered.

 One possible explanation of this phenomena could be the association between the democracy index and the wealth of the countries.
-The more democratic, the richest a country is and the higher is its capacity to enforce constraining measures without too important impact on the poverty of its population.
+One can visualize the democracy index as a functin of the GDP per capita on the graph below :

 <html>
 <p align="center">